 Does health insurance cover breast reduction

 If your breast reduction is deemed medically necessary, rather than cosmetic, you may get a health insurance rebate.
-Medical reasons for breast reduction include:
+Medical reasons for this procedure include:

 - Shoulder pain